Can an LLC Own Another LLC: Everything You Need to Know

 Forming an LLC that is owned by your IRA account can help you optimize this asset by avoiding rules prohibiting certain types of transactions that carry tax and penalties.
 For example, your spouse cannot own more than 50 percent of an LLC that is co-owned by your IRA.
 However, you can create a parent LLC with the existing LLC and the IRA as separate subsidiaries.

 A trustee of an irrevocable trust may form an LLC owned by the trust, which then owns an LLC formed by the family.
-This combines protection of your family's assets with estate planning.
+This combines the protection of your family's assets with estate planning.

 If you need help in purchasing another LLC as an LLC owner, you can post your legal need on UpCounsel's marketplace.
-UpCounsel accept only the top 5 percent of lawyers to its site.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.